alexkwolfe/node-bayweb/README.md

-A node.js client for controlling BAYWeb Internet thermostats.
+A node.js client for controlling BAYweb Internet thermostats.

 [![Build Status](https://secure.travis-ci.org/alexkwolfe/node-bayweb.png)](http://travis-ci.org/alexkwolfe/node-bayweb)

 ## Usage

-Simply create a new Thermostat using the ID and Key from your BAYWeb Cloud EMS account.
+Simply create a new Thermostat using the ID and Key from your BAYweb Cloud EMS account.
 The callback is optional.
 If you provide one, then the thermostat data will be immediately fetched from Cloud EMS.

 ```javascript